mumincelal/react-building-blocks/README.md

 # 🧱 react-building-blocks

-**Simple, reusable, and effective UI logic components for React.**
+**Simple, reusable, and effective UI logic components and hooks for React.**

-A collection of minimalist, logic-focused React components that serve as foundational building blocks for building clean, composable user interfaces.
+A collection of minimalist, logic-focused React components and hooks that serve as foundational building blocks for building clean, composable user interfaces.

 ---